 Ukraine's Leléka gave an excellent rendition of 'Ridnym', with the impossibly long note during the bridge being a definite highlight (even if it ended a bit shakily).
 Hopefully she will nail it come Saturday night as the vocals are a big selling point for this entry.

 The chorus is still much too Disney musical for my liking but the overall quality is undeniable.
-Even if Ukraine is probably not fighting for the very top spots this year, a top 10 finish should be fully within their reach.
+Even if Ukraine is probably not fighting for the very top spots this year, a top 10 finish should be an entirely realistic outcome.

 ★★★★